caldav/duc_to_md/data/en_publish_web_packaging_.md

     }

 If your app needs to decode and display audio or videos, add the “audio” and “video” policy groups respectively.
-Again refer to [Security policy for click packages](/en/phone/platform/guides/app-confinement/) for futher details.
+Again refer to [Security policy for clickpackages](/en/phone/platform/guides/app-confinement/) for futher details.

 ### The icon

 Now also add an icon.
 Call it app.png and make its size 256×256 pixels.
 The icon should just be present at the root of the packaging directory.
-Find more information about creating good icons [here](/en/publish/creating-a-good- icon/).
+Find more information about creating good icons [here](/en/publish/creating-a-good-icon/).

 ### Building the package